npm/rfcs/accepted/0049-link-packages-to-source-and-build.md

 5. npm CLI verifies that the attestation is for the correct package (attestation’s subject SHA512 digest is the same as the packages).
 6. npm CLI verifies that the builder listed in the attestation is trusted.
 7. npm CLI verifies that the Rekor entries match the current package (the SHA512 digest in the package must match).
-8. npm CLI verifies that the certificate used with the Rekor npm package entry is signed with a certificate matching npm and the package name.
+8. npm CLI verifies that the publish attestation was signed using a trusted public key from the npm registry.
 9. npm CLI verifies that the certificate used to sign the package digest matches the package name and repository in the build provenance’s config source section.

 There are two obvious failure scenarios we need to handle when verifying: